Stop 1: Cedar Creek Falls

 Airlie Beach is the vibrant hub of the Whitsundays and the ideal mainland base for fun and adventure in The Whitsundays.
 There is so much to see and do here you’ll need the full day!

 We recommend starting the day with a hike through the Airlie Beach mountains!
 Beginning on Kara Crescent just off Airlie Beach main street, the Honeyeater Lookout track is not for the faint-hearted!
-It is a 5km round trip allowing an hour to walk up and 40mins down.
+It is an 8km round trip allowing 2.5 hours.
 The terrain is steep and rugged, but the view is beyond worth it!
-With panoramic views over Airlie Beach and out to the Whitsunday Islands, this is a beautiful way to start your morning, get your heart pumping, take in the tranquility of listening to the birds and watching a glorious Whitsundays sunrise.
+With panoramic views over Airlie Beach and out to the Whitsunday Islands, this is a beautiful way to start your morning and get your heart pumping.

 Stop 3: Airlie Beach